Abdulzy/FetchApp/README.md

 3. The data will be displayed in a list, grouped by "listId" and sorted by "name."

 ## Citation
-Image on the app is from RaftelDesign
+The image on the app is from RaftelDesign